samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - Remember that you need to install the missing modules that Node-Red will notify you after importing the flows.

 The Flows:
+   All flows and some nodes includes comments inside to easily understand the code.

 In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.
 //User Parameters Flow------------------------------
 //AFter unexpected reboot the system must be initialized with previously